adonisjs/legacy.adonisjs.com/docs/docs/guides/04-database/01-introduction.md

 ## Database Migrations

 Database migrations is a way of evolving the database schema using code.
-Instead of manually logging into the GUI applications and altering tables, you express database operations by writing Javascript code.
+Instead of manually creating tables using a GUI application, you express database operations by writing Javascript code.

 For example: The following code snippet creates a new database table called `users`.